The University of Washington and UW Medicine offer a wide range of services designed to directly support the work of researchers.

 The Inventor of the Year Awards honor outstanding UW research scientists whose innovations have had a major, positive effect on both healthcare and our local economy.
 The 2017 Inventor of the Year Awards honored Christy McKinney, Ph.D., MPH and Michael Cunningham, M.D., Ph.D. for their collaborative work inventing the NIFTY Cup.
 The NIFTY cup has the potential to help 15 million infants who are born with breastfeeding difficulties each year worldwide.

 These recent honorees join many other exemplary research scientists also recognized with an Inventor of the Year Award.
-See the complete list of Inventor of the Year Award recipients since 2004: Inventor of the Year 2017-2004 (PDF) See the complete list of Inventor of the Year Award recipients since 2004: Inventor of the Year 2017-2004 (PDF) See a complete list of Lifetime Innovators whose legacy impacts future generations of research: Lifetime Innovators thru 2015 (PDF)
+See the complete list of Inventor of the Year Award recipients since 2004: Inventor of the Year 2017-2004.
+See a complete list of Lifetime Innovators whose legacy impacts future generations of research: Lifetime Innovators thru 2015.

 If you have any questions about the Inventor of the Year Awards please contact email@example.com or 206.221.5807.